BitrootD/Bitroot-core/README.md

 	rpc-user = <rpcuser>
 	rpc-password = <rpcpassword>

 The ``force`` argument can be used either in the server configuration file or passed at runtime to make the server keep running in the case it loses connectivity with the Internet and falls behind the back-end database.
-This may be useful for *non-production* Counterparty servers that need to maintain RPC service availability even when the backend or counterparty server has no Internet connectivity.
+This may be useful for *non-production* Bitroot servers that need to maintain RPC service availability even when the backend or Bitroot server has no Internet connectivity.

-A `counterparty-client` configuration file looks like this:
+A `bitroot-client` configuration file looks like this:

 	[Default]
 	wallet-name = bitcoincore
 	wallet-connect = localhost
 	wallet-user = <user>
 	wallet-password = <password>
-	counterparty-rpc-connect = localhost
+	bitroot-rpc-connect = localhost
-	counterparty-rpc-user = <rpcuser>
+	bitroot-rpc-user = <rpcuser>
-	counterparty-rpc-password = <password>
+	bitroot-rpc-password = <password>

 # Developer notes